-Well, it looks like Thailand isn’t quite the country with the Third World mentality many of us were worrying it was.
+Well, it looks like Thailand doesn’t have the problems with a 3G auction many of us were worrying it was.
 Not after the long-awaited 3G auction finally went ahead in Bangkok today — after a three year wait, that is.

 All nine slots were sold, at a total cost of 41.625 billion baht (approximately $1.36 billion US).
 It has not been announced which companies bought what slots yet, though.
-That’s supposed to be announced within the next two to three days.
+That news is supposed to be announced within the next two to three days.

-Some disgruntled individuals are still saying the 3G auction was ‘illegal’ or ‘fixed’ with one Thai lawyer (why is it always lawyers?) saying if the price of the nine slots didn’t go for at least 10 percent above the floor price, then some people who be questioning possible price collusion between the three telecommunications companies.
+Some disgruntled individuals are still saying the 3G auction was ‘illegal’ or ‘fixed’ with one Thai lawyer saying if the price of the nine slots didn’t go for at least 10 percent above the floor price, then some people would be questioning possible price collusion between the three telecommunications companies.